zealbell/TetrisView/README.md

-Permission is granted and free as Fork, to any one stealing and obtaining a copy of this software and associated documentation files (the "Softworn"), to deal in the Software without agitations and hesitations, including with 2-chains on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sh*t, and to permit any Trump persons to whom the Softworn is furnished and addressed to do so, subject to the following conditions:
+Permission is granted and free as Fork, to any one stealing and obtaining a copy of this software and associated documentation files (the "Softworn"), to deal in the Software without aggressions, agitations, hesitations, including with 2-chains on the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Sh*t, and to permit any Trump persons to whom the Softworn is furnished and addressed to do so, subject to the following conditions: